 2. Sign up for an income-driven repayment plan

-3. Ask for a deferment or forbearance
+3. Apply for deferment or forbearance

-However, rather than letting your loans enter default, you can contact your lender and defer your payments or enter forbearance.
+Rather than letting your loans enter default, you can contact your lender and defer your payments or enter forbearance.
 This process allows you to postpone payments — without entering default — while you get back on your feet.

 1. Consolidate your loans

-2. Rehabilitate your loans
+2. Rehabilitate your student loans

 3. Pay off your debt in full

 While it may sound impossible, paying off your debt in full can be the fastest way to get out of default and end wage garnishment.
-Because defaulting on your loans can wreck your credit, it may be worth emptying out your savings, if possible.
+Because defaulting on your loans can wreck your credit, it may be worth dipping into savings, if possible.